The orthodontic supplies market is expected to reach $5 billion by 2025.

 With Invisalign, a clear aligner is used to correct the teeth.
 Invisalign is custom fit to your teeth so that they can fit comfortably in your mouth.
 These are made of plastic and created with computer-manufacturing and printing technology at the Align laboratory.

 Unlike traditional braces, you can remove Invisalign.
-Your orthodontist will tell you the recommended amount of time you should wear them each day.
+Your orthodontist in Ealing will tell you the recommended amount of time you should wear them each day.
 But you can take them out for eating, drinking, brushing, and flossing.

 How Long Does it Take